thomasatcontextual/CktGNN/README.md

 * Tutorial (directory: `/OCB`): The tutorial [/OCB/Tutorial.pdf](/OCB/Tutorial.pdf) provides guidance of understanding the source code and implementing the performance simulation on circuit simulators.

-## Environment
-* Tested with Python 3.7, PyTorch 1.8.0, and PyTorch Geometric 1.7.2
-* Other required packages are listed in [requirements.txt](requirements.txt)
-* The experiment codes are basically constructed upon [D-VAE](https://github.com/muhanzhang/D-VAE/).

 ## Experiments on Ckt-Bench-101

 * Run variatioal auto-encoders on Ckt-Bench-101 to train different circuit/DAG encoders (CktGNN, PACE, DVAE, DAGNN...), and test the decoding ability of the decoder in the VAE (proportion of valid DAGs, valid circuits, novel DAGs generated from the latent encoding space of the circuit encoder, proportion of accurately reconstructed DAGs.)